You know the saying, “Fail to plan, and you plan to fail?” That might explain why so many businesses fold.

 In turn, you can launch your product on time and increase your odds of success.

-As long as you have a solid product marketing plan in place (one that mitigates risks and anticipates customer needs), you’ll be off to a better start than most companies.
+As long as you have a solid product marketing strategy that mitigates risks and anticipates customer needs, you’ll be off to a better start than most companies.

-Which product marketing strategy do you think will be most effective for your up-and-coming product launch?
+Which product marketing strategy will you use for your upcoming product launches?

 See How My Agency Can Drive More Traffic to Your Website